Skip to main content

 Integration with Agent Identity

-Authorization policies are also enforced during token exchange.
-When Agent A requests a delegation token to call tools on Agent B, MeetLoyd checks can_execute on each requested tool using the same authorization system described above.
-An agent can never delegate tools it doesn't have access to.
+Authorization policies are also enforced during token exchange delegation.
+When Agent A requests a delegation token to call tools on Agent B, MeetLoyd checks permissions using the same authorization system.
+An agent can never delegate tools it does not have access to.

 Next: Learn about Agent Identity for SPIFFE IDs, Badges, SVIDs, and token exchange.